Skip to Main Content

 Geriatrics Interest Group (GIG)

-Geriatrics Interest Group aims to acquaint healthcare students to the needs of the elderly, who are an underserved population and will increasingly comprise a larger fraction of the patient population over the coming decades.
+Geriatrics Interest Group aims to acquaint healthcare students to the needs of older adults, who are an underserved population and will increasingly comprise a larger fraction of the patient population over the coming decades.

 Global Health Interest Group (GHIG)